asfakulsiam/content-remix-tool/README.md

 Once you're happy with the remix, you can easily copy it to your clipboard or share it directly via supported platforms.

 ---

-## API Integration

-This project leverages the OpenAI API to remix content.
-You can integrate this into your own projects by following the steps below.

-### API Endpoint

-The main API endpoint for generating remixed content is: